SUSE/suse-ai-up/examples/README.md

 **Key Features**:
 - GitHub API integration (repositories, issues, pull requests)
 - Bearer token authentication
+- GitHub Personal Access Token for API access
 - Rate limiting and error handling
 - Read and write operations

+**Important Notes**:
+- Replace `github-token-202` with your actual GitHub Personal Access Token
+- Ensure the token has appropriate scopes for the operations you need
+- Store tokens securely and avoid hardcoding in production
+- GitHub tokens should have `repo`, `issues`, and `pull_requests` scopes for full functionality

 ### Setup